(This article may or may not contain affiliate links. What does that mean?)

 Van Gogh Museum

-Central to the city, the Van Gogh Museum is equal parts history lesson, exhibit, and living art installation.
-Located in a beautiful, modern building in the heart of the city, the museum is very well-curated, and one of those places where you walk away feeling much more knowledgeable and cultured than you were when you walked in.
+Central to the great city, the Van Gogh Museum is equal parts history lesson, exhibit, and living art installation.
+Located in a beautiful, modern building in the heart of the city, it is one of the best museums because it is very well-curated, and one of those places where you walk away feeling much more knowledgeable and cultured than you were when you walked in.

 Beyond displaying some of Van Gogh’s most notable and memorable works, you can also learn a lot about his childhood and youth, parts of his story that often get obscured by the rehashing of his adult antics, most notably the fact that he cut off his own ear.
 They also have rotating exhibits, many of which bring the works of Van Gogh to life in a visceral and interactive way.